verbsteam/nouns-fork-spec/spec.md

 - Based on V1 (NounsDAOLogicV1).
 - Adds delayed governance.
 - Adds vanilla ragequit.
+- Removes the vetoer role and the veto function.
 - Upgradability changed from the old proxy design to the new UUPS pattern.
 - Includes [bug fixes from V2](https://nouns.wtf/vote/152):
   - Voting delay editing